Civil Services Examination: Preliminary

-The pattern of the Preliminary examination up to 2010 was based on the recommendations of the Kothari Commission (1979).
+The pattern of the Preliminary examination, also known as the Prelims exam up to 2010 was based on the recommendations of the Kothari Commission (1979).
 It included two examinations, one on general studies worth 150 marks, and the second on one of 23 optional subjects worth 300 marks.
 Until 2011, when it was revamped, the preliminary pattern was sustained with only minor changes once every ten to fifteen years.

 From 2011 onwards, the preliminary examination intends to focus on analytical abilities and understanding rather than the ability to memorize.
 The new pattern includes two papers of two hours duration and 200 marks each.
-Both papers have multiple choice objective type questions only.
+Both papers have multiple-choice objective type questions only.
 They are as follows: